carverdo/dcleaner/README.md

  see *heroku*

+## app
+Contains static and templates (see below)... more to follow.

 ## Templates and static/css
-`layout` is the template for all other templates.
-calls in all sorts of external fonts, bootstrap, highcharts etc.
-look to static/css.
+`layout` is the template for all other templates. calls in all sorts of external fonts, bootstrap, highcharts etc. look to static/css.
-also calls `main_new.css` - our modifications to those imported themes.
-each (sub-)template extends layout and then calls its main blocks -
+also calls `main_new.css` - our modifications to those imported themes. each (sub-)template extends layout and then calls its main blocks -
 - redder (calls input_errors); and
 - content.